 Throughout her career as an architect, Stephanie Brick has maintained two primary passions in design: custom residential design and salutogenic design.

-Ms. Brick worked at multiple premiere custom residential firms across the Washington DC area in the first decade of her career.
+Ms. Brick worked at multiple premiere custom residential firms across the greater Washington DC area in the first decade of her career.
 She was awarded as one of the top designers in the country under 30 by the National Kitchen & Bath Association, had multiple projects published, and was regularly bylined in The Washington Post as a design expert.
 All the while, she maintained active interest and research in salutogenic design on the side.

 In 2017, she took the leap to transition from her robust career in residential and sustainable design to a new chapter focused on salutogenic design in the workplace.
-For nearly a decade, Ms. Brick was a leading expert in salutogenic design for the United States Federal Government (USFG), working as an architect in the public sector blazing trails to improve employees' well-being through facility design.
+For nearly a decade, Ms. Brick was a leading expert in salutogenic design for the United States Federal Government (USFG), working as an architect in the public sector blazing trails to improve employees' well-being through interior facility design.
 She stood up global salutogenic design facility programs; is the recipient of multiple innovation awards; and published groundbreaking, peer-reviewed architectural solutions to the country's health and well-being crisis.
 But, unable to give up her love for residential, she continued to maintain her small side business, Stephanie Brick Design (est. 2009), working directly with clients on residential design, as well as other special interest projects.
 Partnering with the best installers in the industry, she has since expanded this business into Brick by Brick Kitchen Design & Remodeling.

 For salutogenic design endeavors, please reach out via email here.
 For residential inquiries, please use the form here.
+To learn more about Ms. Brick's extra areas and endeavors of special interest, visit the Publications page and ASTRO page.

 All material herein copyrighted.